nistix/android-connectivity-check/README.md

 # Android connectivity check library

 This Android library provides a simple API about network connectivity changes: connected to any network or disconnected.
-Library has a core module `com.nistix.connectivity.check:core` and a set of adapters as well:
+Library has a core module `com.nistix.connectivity-check:core` and a set of adapters as well:
-* LiveData: `com.nistix.connectivity.check:adapter-livedata`
+* LiveData: `com.nistix.connectivity-check:adapter-livedata`
 * RxJava2 (coming soon)
 * Kotlin Flow  (coming soon)